Brewers vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have won 56.4% of the games this season when they were favored on the moneyline (22-17).
+- The Brewers have won 22 of the 40 games they were favored on the moneyline this season (55%).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!